Celestial Systematics

 The Gospel of Life As I See It.
 My most deeply cherished principles, attitudes, and values are encapsulated in a nutshell on this page.
 This set of principles is what I stand for above all else and would hope to be remembered for above all else after my time on Earth expires.

-Copyright © January, 2004 by Bruce Carley.
-This article may be shared freely.
-It must be left unaltered.
+(c) 2004 by Bruce Carley.
+The text of this article may be shared freely in its entirety if it is left unaltered.